Search for

 The idea of uniting the vertical takeoff and landing capabilities of a helicopter with the high-speed cruise flight of an airplane has long intrigued aircraft designers.
 While many manufacturers have attempted to develop tiltrotors or "convertiplanes" with rotors at the wing tips able to pivot between "helicopter mode" and "airplane mode," the most successful company in this arena has been Bell.

 Bell first explored the tiltrotor concept in the 1950s, but the idea did not attract military attention until the flight of the XV-15 research aircraft of the 1970s.
-This design, the first in which the entire rotor nacelle was pivoted, proved so successful that the Navy offered Bell and Boeing a contract to develop the concept into a transport aircraft for the Marine Corps.
+This design, the first in which the entire rotor nacelle was pivoted, proved so successful that the US Navy offered Bell and Boeing a contract to develop the concept into a transport aircraft for the Marine Corps.

 The resulting V-22 has a conventional cabin for two flight crew and up to 24 fully armed troops or cargo pallets.
 The two engine nacelles are located at each end of a slightly forward swept wing and are able to pivot through 97.5°.
 For greater safety, the engines are connected through a complex series of gearboxes so that one engine can power both nacelles in case the other engine fails.
 The V-22 also folds into a compact size for ship storage by folding the propeller blades inward and rotating the entire wing parallel to the fuselage.